Hordunlarmy/Exercise_with_C/README.md

 - [x] Modify this program so that instead of prompting for quotes from the user, you create a structure that holds quotes and their associated attributions and then display all of the quotes

+# Mad Labs
+**Constraints**
+- [x] Use a single output statement for this program.
+- [x] If your language supports string interpolation or string substitution, use it to build up the output.

+**Challenges**
+- [x] Add more inputs to the program to expand the story.
+- [ ] Implement a branching story, where the answers to questions determine how the story is constructed.